A detailed study of a particular media genre, or genres, such as film noir, science fiction, horror, the musical.

 - Understand important conventions and patterns in horror media both generally and in its historical variants

-- Understand the ways that horror media have been studied and interpreted from a variety of theoretical perspectives
+- Understand the ways that horror media has been studied and interpreted from a variety of theoretical perspectives

-- Analyse media genre, and specifically the horror film, drawing on a range of methods
+- Analyze media genre, and specifically the horror genre, drawing on a range of methods

-- Understand key theoretical, methodological, and analytical issues raised by the study of media genre in general and horror in particular
+- Understand key theoretical, methodological, and analytical issues raised by the study of media genres in general and horror in particular